-The EIS will document specific suggestions raised by each Indigenous group for mitigating the effects of changes to the environment on Aboriginal peoples (section 5(1)(c) of CEAA 2012).
-For those mitigation measures intended to address effects of changes to the environment on Aboriginal peoples, the proponent must discuss the residual effects with the Indigenous groups identified in Part 2, Section 5 of these guidelines prior to submitting the EIS.
+The EIS will document specific suggestions raised by each Indigenous group for avoiding, mitigating or otherwise accommodating for the effects of changes to the environment on Indigenous peoples (paragraph 5(1)(c) of CEAA 2012).
+For measures intended to address effects of changes to the environment on Indigenous peoples, the proponent must discuss the residual effects with the Indigenous groups identified in Part 2, section 5 of these guidelines prior to submitting the EIS.

-Adaptive management is not considered as a mitigation measure, but if the follow-up program (refer to Section 8 below) indicates that corrective action is required, the proposed approach for managing the action should be identified.
+Adaptive management is not considered a mitigation measure, but if the follow-up program (refer to section 9 below) indicates that corrective action is required, the proposed approach for managing the action should be identified.